 Shreveport's identity is a bit of a puzzle.
 It's a Louisiana town cut from the largely Baptist fabric of the deep Bible Belt, which, by dint of proximity and economy, feels like an outgrowth of East Texas.
 It's a city that extends its cultural roots into socially conservative soil, yet its main industry is a crop of Vegas-sized casinos, which give folks from ruby red America a place to crank the sin-pressure relief valve via gambling.

-Captain Henry Shreve cleared a 165-mile logjam on the Red River and founded the river-port town of Shreveport – now the third-largest city in the state – in 1839.
-The city boomed with oil discoveries in the early 1900s, but declined after WWII.
-Some revitalization came in the form of huge Vegas-sized casinos and a riverfront entertainment complex.
-Today the casinos still form the main tourism draw in Shreveport, which has an odd identity – it's a large city in one of the most socially conservative parts of the country that attracts visitors looking to engage in a little sin (ie gambling).
+Captain Henry Shreve cleared a 165-mile logjam on the Red River and founded this river-port town – now the third-largest city in the state – in 1839.
+The city boomed with oil discoveries in the early 1900s, declined after WWII, and saw some revitalization via the casinos and a riverfront entertainment complex.
+Today, Shreveport's main non-gambling attractions are the cultural ephemera – a few museums and gardens – built during its periods of economic boom.